 That’s it, we will get all the capital letters from a to z.

-- How to Make a List within a Cell in Excel (3 Quick Methods)
+Read More: How to Make a Bulleted List in Excel

 Method 2: Make List Alphabetically Using Sort Option